tharani29/SeleniumFramework/README.md

 ## Synopsis

 This is a small test automation framework that combines Selenium & TestNG in a Maven build.
+Features:
+- More stable way of finding web elements
+- TestNG goodies
+- A bank for re-use of web elements
+- Screenshots upon test failure
+- Test logging
+- Element interaction with highlighting

 ## Motivation